Men More Discriminated Against Than Women, New Global Study Finds

 A new global study into gender inequality has found that men now face more discrimination than women around the world.

-The study, which was carried out by the University of Missouri-Columbia and the University of Essex in the UK, has been published in the journal Plos One.
+The study, which was carried out by the University of Missouri-Columbia and the University of Essex in the U.K., has been published in the journal Plos One.

 It looked at 6.8 billion people around the world and the scientists behind it created new ways to measure gender equality.
-It is based on three factors: educational opportunities, healthy life expectancy and overall life satisfaction, and takes into account things like harsher punishments for the same crime, compulsory military service and the risk of occupational deaths.
+It is based on three factors: educational opportunities, healthy life expectancy, and overall life satisfaction, and takes into account things like harsher punishments for the same crime, compulsory military service, and the risk of occupational deaths.

 The study found that, out of a total of 134 countries around the world, men had things worse than women in 91 countries, while women were at a disadvantage to men in just 43.

-Among the countries where men have it tougher than women, according to this study, are the United States, the UK, and Australia.
+Among the countries where men have it tougher than women, according to this study, are the United States, the U.K., and Australia.
 Things are worse for women in countries like Israel, China, and Italy.

 In reaching their conclusions, scientists created a database which they used to decipher a nation’s discrimination called the Basic Index of Gender Inequality (BIGI).
 On this index, a perfect score is zero and the closer a country got to that score, the more equal their society is.
 A positive score indicates a country where men have things better, while a negative score is better for women.

 Italy was actually the closest country to achieving the perfect score, with a ranking of 0.00021 on the BIGI, slightly in favour of men.
-Controversially, the country ranked closest to zero in favour of women was Saudi Arabia, with a score of -0.001554.
-Given that women are still not permitted to drive in Saudi Arabia, that finding is likely to irk many people.
+Controversially, the country that ranked closest to zero in favor of women was Saudi Arabia, with a score of -0.001554.
+Given that women have only recently been allowed to drive vehicles in the kingdom, that finding is likely to irk many people.

 Perhaps less surprisingly, the study also found that inequality was much more prominent in less developed countries than it was in developed ones.